Black: Religion

 In Christianity, the devil is often called the "prince of darkness".
 The term was used in John Milton's poem Paradise Lost, published in 1667, referring to Satan, who is viewed as the embodiment of evil.
 It is an English translation of the Latin phrase princeps tenebrarum, which occurs in the Acts of Pilate, written in the fourth century, in the 11th-century hymn Rhythmus de die mortis by Pietro Damiani, and in a sermon by Bernard of Clairvaux from the 12th century.
 The phrase also occurs in King Lear by William Shakespeare (c.
 1606), Act III, Scene IV, l.
 14:

 'The prince of darkness is a gentleman."

+In Protestantism, the Royal Black Institution uses the color used in the members' sashes and collarettes, and is traditionally understood to refer to mortality and serve as a symbol of mourning.

 Priests and pastors of the Roman Catholic, Eastern Orthodox and Protestant churches commonly wear black, as do monks of the Benedictine Order, who consider it the color of humility and penitence.